Developing health and clinical skills

 This one-year BSc (Hons) Integrated Health, Social Care and Wellbeing (Top-Up) is designed for anyone who has previously studied a relevant / related subject, up to Level 5.
 The course is designed to expands upon your current knowledge and understanding of the health, social care, and wellbeing sector, by now considering the industry from a different perspective.
 The modules are designed for you to reflect on your own leadership styles and qualities and review your current practice.
 Explore international healthcare and consider how we could implement positive changes in your own area of practice.
 This final year will prepare you to adapt to the ongoing changes happening in this dynamic sector.

-End of Life and verification of death tra
+End of Life and verification of death training

 Provider: Care Business Associate Training